ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ## Required licenses and permissions

+You must have [Office 365 ATP](office-365-atp.md) to get Explorer or real-time detections.
-Explorer is included in [Office 365 ATP](office-365-atp.md) Plan 2.
+- Explorer is included in Office 365 ATP Plan 2.

-The real-time detections report is included in [Office 365 ATP](office-365-atp.md) Plan 1.
+- The real-time detections report is included in Office 365 ATP Plan 1.

 To view and use Explorer or real-time detections, you must have appropriate permissions, such as those granted to a security administrator or security reader.